kids aren't failing

 Design systems that anticipate stress instead of punishing it.

-Let's be clear
+Let's be clear ...

-— Stress gets labeled as behavior.
+— Stress gets labeled.

 Here's why that matters

-Regulation before reaction
+Design before reaction

 Predictable Routines & Clear Procedures